-Wholesale Black Elderberry Bareroot Shrubs for Sale in Michigan
+Wholesale Black Elderberry Bareroot Shrubs

 If you’re looking for a rising star in the berry genre, elderberry is the one to watch.
 Elderberry (genus Sambucus) a deciduous shrub with many varieties native to different areas of the U.S. While most elderberry shrubs are, in essence, the same, they do come in several cultivars.
 These include the common elderberry (Sambucus canadensis), black elderberry, red elderberry, blue elderberry, and dwarf elderberry.

 In the spring, these bushes sprout beautiful flowers that, come late summer, transform into berries packed with antioxidants.
 Elderberry shrubs are becoming more and more popular among homeowners for their aesthetic qualities and practical benefits.

 Elderberry shrubs are a colorful and spectacular addition to any garden or landscape.
 Gorgeous white or pink flowers bloom in the spring against luscious green foliage.
 Then in mid-summer, striking elderberries begin to take their place and ripen through mid-September, creating a dazzling display.

 Elderberries are good for much more than just their looks though, as they also boast a myriad of health benefits.
 Ripe elderberries are known for their immune-boosting vitamins and antioxidants.
 They also help with digestion, weight loss, skin care, diabetes management, bone strength, and more.
 Many people take them daily as a syrup to promote strong health.
 Elderberries can also be used to make jams and jellies, pies and other baked goods, ferment into wines, and in other delicious recipes.